-This electric charge is carried through a circuit by electrons because electrons are free to move.
-We call these electrons conduction electrons.
+Simply put, the electric current is the flow of electric charge.
+The electric charge is carried through a circuit by electrons because electrons are free to move.

 Basically, the wire is usually made up of two things.
 A piece of metal where the electric current will flow.
 An insulator that surrounds the metal to prevent someone from getting hurt.

 The piece of metal is made up of billions and billions and billions of atoms.
 Electrons are free to move in each atom.

 We use circles and a negative sign inside the circles to represent electrons or conduction electrons inside the wire.

 Recall that opposite charges attract each other.
 Therefore, the electrons in the conductor will be attracted to the positive terminal of the battery.

 Now, you can clearly see why the flow of electric charge is shown this way in the first image.

 In physics textbooks, the direction we described in this lesson is not the direction that you will see for the electric current.
 You will see the current flowing from positive to negative instead of negative to positive.
 Why is there a discrepancy between reality and what is done in practice?